pauljiwonkim/Inventory-App/README.md

 # InvenTrack - Inventory Management Android Mobile App
-# CS360 Mobile Architect & Programming
+# CS360 Mobile Architect & Programming Project

 **InvenTrack** is a mobile application developed to track and manage items in a warehouse utilizing SQLite for its database.
 Designed with Android devices in mind, the app provides real-time inventory visibility and helps streamline warehouse logistics.